jjuarez/micro_config/README.md

 # MicroConfig

-The purpose of the little gem is to provide a basic way to support YAML configuration in standalone applications
+The purpose of the tiny gem is to provide a basic way to support YAML configuration in standalone applications

 ## Installation